 How do you mange or minimise risk if you have to travel on these aspects or choose to ski them?
 Well you don't manage the risk with any degree of certainty as you just don't know for sure where weak spots are, and you will for sure not know the true propagation risk from a trigger.
 You can't minimise what you don't know - so uncertainty!
-And yet graphically on the above for the inexperienced person there is a temptation to look at these localized hot spots in the rose and think "I can avoid them", as surely I will recognize these weak areas and can ski/walk/climb around them.
+And yet graphically on the above for the inexperienced person there is a temptation to look at these localised hot spots in the rose and think "I can avoid them" surely I will recognise these weak areas and can ski/walk/climb around them.

 Black 100% chance of getting whacked while either minding your own business in Galtur or being suicidal in Tignes

-Yellow maybe a 40% of getting away with it, but victim triggered death is still very likely if you hit a hot spot and it propogates into something big or is above a terrain trap.
+Yellow maybe a 40% of getting away with it, but victim triggered death is still very likely if you hit a hot spot and it propagates into something big, or even if smaller and its above a terrain trap.

-Green well either its the best of Scottish neve and you should be climbing with blue skies, or get the lawn mower out in February.
-If its the best of Scottish neve and its a sunless aspect then watch out as next time it snows as there's bound to be something growing on the top surface that will give a high risk when it snows next.
+Green well either its the best of Scottish neve and you should be climbing with the tools in blue skies, or get the lawn mower out in February.
+If its the best of Scottish neve and its a sunless aspect then watch out next time it snows as there's could to be something growing on the top surface like hoar or faceting that will give a higher risk when it snows next.

 Piss or get off the pot

-The above americansim is pretty appropriate.
+The above Americanism is pretty appropriate.
 Only one thing is for sure, we can only manage uncertainty up to a point.
 We live in a chaotic universe, bad things happen to good people and as mountain folks a lot of good things happen to good people as a reward for getting out there.
-I think we have to accept that the line between the best day skiing of your life and geting taken out is pretty close if you really want the powder days.
-If you dont accept that then take up another sport.
+I think we have to accept that the line between the best day skiing of your life and getting taken out by a slide is pretty close if you want to ride the powder days on higher angled slopes.
+If you don't accept that then take up another sport.
 We can reduce risk by managing uncertainty and reduce consequences by equipment and terrain choices, but in the end avalanche prediction and avoidance will never be 100% accurate.
-I am told knitting is pretty safe if you prefer a more sedate pastime with easier risk assessment.
+I am told knitting is pretty safe if you prefer a more sedate pastime with an easier risk assessment.